schochastics/netrankr/cran-comments.md

-# Update from 1.2.1 to 1.2.2
+# Update from 1.2.2 to 1.2.3

-no user facing changes, only refactoring and cleaning
+quick bugfix release to prevent package from being deleted from CRAN due to failing test

 ## Test environments
 * ubuntu 22.04, R 4.3.2